 We believe that each woman deserves to feel comfortable during her pregnancy and birth experience.
-For this reason, our center always provides private rooms for expectant clients — whereas at most hospitals you’ll be moved into a semi-private room once delivered unless your insurance covers it (many don’t).
+For this reason, our center always provides private rooms for birthing families — whereas at most hospitals you’ll be moved into a semi-private room once delivered unless your insurance covers it (many don’t).
+Our rooms are grand and spacious.

 After delivery, you are given a delicious breakfast in bed, and are able to stay at the birth center for up to 24 hours.